Home » Summer Squash Casserole

 How to Make Summer Squash Casserole

-8. Crush the crackers in a zip-top bag or bowl, then combine them with the remaining cheddar cheese and melted butter.
+Crush the crackers in a zip-top bag using a rolling pin or a small meat mallet.
+Combine the crushed crackers with the remaining cheddar cheese and melted butter, then sprinkle evenly over the top of the casserole.

 Chef Jenn’s Tips